Hyle-org/devhub-hyle/docs/developers/quickstart/custom-identity-contract.md

 };
 ```

-You can compare to the fields described in the [Transaction on hyle](../general-doc/transaction.md) page.
+You can compare these to the fields described in the [Transactions on Hylé](../general-doc/transaction.md) page.

 #### Prove the registration

 ##### On the backend side

-> The backend is called "host" in Risc0
+(The backend is called "host" in Risc0.)

 Hylé transactions are settled in two steps, following [pipelined proving principles](../general-doc/pipelined-proving.md).
 After sending the blob, your transaction is sequenced, but not settled.

 For the transaction to be settled, it needs to be proven.
 You'll start with building the contract input, specifying:

 - the initial state
 - the identity of the transaction initiator
 - the transaction hash, which can be found in the explorer after sequencing
 - information about the blobs.
   - The password as a private input for proof generation in `private_blob`
   - `blobs`: full list of blobs in the transaction (must match the blob transaction)